 - 1. Install a standalone WebSphere Application Server. - 2.
 Run the Plants by WebSphere example. - 3.
-Federate the standalone WebSphere Application Server into a Deployment Manager cell using the addNode command. - 4.
+Create a Deployment Manager (DMGR) using the Profile Management tool or by using the manageprofiles command. - 4.
+Federate the standalone WebSphere Application Server into a Deployment Manager cell using the addNode command. - 5.
 Start pbwsCatalogMgr.